QuantEcon/lecture-source-jl/source/rst/tools_and_techniques/lln_clt.rst

 .. index::
     single: Central Limit Theorem; Multivariate Case

-The law of large numbers and central limit theorem work just as nicely in multidimensional settings
+The law of large numbers and central limit theorem work just as nicely in multidimensional settings.

-To state the results, let's recall some elementary facts about random vectors
+To state the results, let's recall some elementary facts about random vectors.

-A random vector :math:`\mathbf X` is just a sequence of :math:`k` random variables :math:`(X_1, \ldots, X_k)`
+A random vector :math:`\mathbf X` is just a sequence of :math:`k` random variables :math:`(X_1, \ldots, X_k)`.

-Each realization of :math:`\mathbf X` is an element of :math:`\mathbb R^k`
+Each realization of :math:`\mathbf X` is an element of :math:`\mathbb R^k`.

 A collection of random vectors :math:`\mathbf X_1, \ldots, \mathbf X_n` is called independent if, given any :math:`n` vectors :math:`\mathbf x_1, \ldots, \mathbf x_n` in :math:`\mathbb R^k`, we have